wletsou/bioinformatics/_pages/week2.md

 #### Making a table of variants ####

-Before we generate haplotypes from this vcf file, we'll need to make PLINK *.map* and *.ped* files to be converted into gds objects.
-A .map file is simply a manifest of the SNPs, their locations, and their alleles.
+Before we generate haplotypes from this vcf file, we'll need to make PLINK *map* and *ped* files to be converted into gds objects.
+A map file is simply a manifest of the SNPs, their locations, and their alleles.
 We'll make this one first.
 You can access the sampled variants in the <kbd>$varid</kbd> field of your <kbd>vcf</kbd> objects.
 We're going to split up these lines into "chr", "pos", "rsid", "ref",and "alt", and then <kbd>rbind</kbd> the rows together.
 Do

 ```
 variants <- data.frame(Reduce(rbind,lapply(vcf$varid,function(X) unlist(strsplit(X,split = " "))))) # variant info, chr, pos, rsid, ref, alt